 Supplies.
 There are some supplies that will be very, very handy in the early stages of your game.
 You can get along without them but having them can vastly improve your experience.
 All of these can be found or crafted in the game, and eventually will be easy to obtain, but in the beginning that may be difficult, and you may wish to purchase them from the Crown Store.

 - Potions are crucial to help you survive during a battle.
 Learn to use the Quickslots feature so that you can drink a potion during the fray, to bolster your health and keep yourself alive.
-The very best potions are Crown Tri-Restoration Potions, which can be purchased from the Crown Store.
+Excellent Crown Tri-Restoration Potions can be purchased from the Crown Store.
 Alternatively, you may get potions in quest rewards, or you can learn Alchemy to make your own.

 - Repairs will be necessary.
 Each time you are in a fight, your armor and weapons get damaged.
 You need to get them repaired or eventually they will no longer be effective.
 The easiest way is to pay a merchant to repair them.
 I recommend you do this a.s.a.p. after every battle.
 You can also purchase repair kits from the Crown Store, which can be useful when you can’t get to a merchant.

 - Meals can help you survive.
-Cooking can be a fun crafting pastime, but more than that, eating and drinking can give you a temporary increase in strength, which can help you survive a battle.
+Cooking can be a fun crafting pastime, but more than that, eating and drinking gives you a temporary (and significant) increase in strength, which can help you survive a battle.
 Always eat and drink something before going into a tough battle, if you can.
-The best option is a Crown Fortifying Meal which can be purchased from the Crown Store, but you can also practice cooking to whip up your own pre-battle fortifying meals.
+Excellent Crown Fortifying Meals can be purchased from the Crown Store, but you can also practice cooking to whip up your own pre-battle fortifying meals.

 - Soul gems, Crown Tri-Restoration Potions, Crown Repair Kits and Crown Fortifying Meals are found in the Crown Store under Utilities > Supplies.